 - References are either specific (identified by date of publication and/or edition number or version number) or non-specific. - For a specific reference, subsequent revisions do not apply. - For a non-specific reference, the latest version applies.
-In the case of a reference to an TC SCP document, a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

 Referenced documents which are not found to be publicly available in the expected location might be found at http://docbox.etsi.org/Reference.